 and metal fatigue, have now reached high prices amongst collectors.
 The Rivarossi model showed a notable

 resemblance to the actual Locomotive prototype, both in the silver, orange, brown and black paint scheme, and in

 it’s construction.
 The Rivarossi HO gauge Hiawatha was also offered in other color schemes and as an unassembled kit.

-In 1952 a baggage car/postal van and passenger coaches painted to match were also created using the HO models of Italian State Railway
+In 1952 a baggage car/postal van and passenger coaches painted to match were also created using the HO models of

-Athearn were substituted in sets.
+produced by Athearn were substituted in sets.
 Distribution of Rivarossi products in

 the United States from 1948 to the end of the 1950's was handled exclusively by the Polk